keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 The heart of the vision was experiencing cultures, geography, and history with family.
 The timeline can be shortened and the vision still has impact.
 The location can be changed and the vision still has impact.
 The timing can be changed and the vision still has impact.

-By changing these details, we've kept the spirit but made a much more achievable vision, but one that's still really exciting.
+By changing these details, we've kept the spirit and excitement, but have identified a much more achievable vision.

-Achievable (but exciting) visions are the most important factor to accomplishing a mini-retirement - or any other financial goal for that matter.
+Exciting, achievable visions (__EAV's__) are the most important factor to accomplishing a mini-retirement - or any other financial goal for that matter.

 This is where the magic happens.

-## The Power of an Achievable, Exciting Vision
+## The Power of an Exciting, Achievable Vision

-When a vision is unachievable, we don't even try.
-When a vision isn't exciting, we don't even try.
+When a vision is unachievable, we don't try because we don't think it's possible.

+When a vision isn't exciting, we don't try because we don't think it's worth it.

-But when a vision is achievable __and__ exciting, we give it our all.
+{% include tweet-link.html tweet-text="When a vision is achievable __and__ exciting, we give it our all" %}

 We're willing to make tough trade-offs and sacrifices to get there.

-Our vision was to have [a year of quality family time]({% post_url 2017/2017-09-26-trade-financial-freedom-mini-retirement %}) and to focus on the passion projects we simply didn't have time for when I was working a 9-5 job.
+Our family's vision was to have [a year of quality family time]({% post_url 2017/2017-09-26-trade-financial-freedom-mini-retirement %}) and the opportunity to focus on the passion projects we simply didn't have time for when I was working a 9-5 job.

-As my wife and I talked about this vision, we both knew that this year could be amazing _and_ that it was totally possible if we could find a way to have one year's worth of normal expenses covered.
+As my wife and I talked about this vision, we both knew that this year could be amazing _and_ that it was totally possible if we could find a way to save one year's worth of normal expenses.
 With this vision in-hand, we assessed our means and saw a world of opportunity.

 I was making a good salary and with some cuts to our daily budget, we'd be able to set a healthy amount aside.
 We looked at our mini-retirement budget and realized that we could cut our expenses to make our target even easier to cover.

-Most importantly though, our achievable but exciting vision helped us have the commitment to make some big leaps - selling our house, leaving my job, and getting outside our comfort zone, all of which made this mini-retirement possible.
+Most importantly though, our __EAV__ helped us have the commitment to make some big leaps - selling our house, leaving my job, and getting outside our comfort zone, all of which made this mini-retirement possible.

-When you've got an achievable but exciting vision, you've got the most important factor of all.
+When you've got an __EAV__, you've got the most important factor of all.

 You'll find a way to get the means, you'll find a way to optimize the budget, and you'll find yourself teeming with commitment.

-So create your vision, make it work financially, and I'm sure it'll be amazing.
+So create your vision, build a budget, create the means to get there and make that vision a reality.
+I'm sure it'll be exciting and I'm sure you can achieve it!

 _Did you actually go through the_ ___Money is No Object___ _exercise?
-What did you come up with?
+What did you come up with for your EAV?
 How did it change from your initial vision to one that's achievable and exciting?_